livingdocsIO/editable.js/README.md

   Fired when the cursor position changes.
 - **change**
   Fired when the user has made a change.
+- **spellcheckUpdated**
+  Fired when the spellcheckService has updated the spellcheck highlights.
 - **clipboard**
   Fired for `copy`, `cut` and `paste` events.
 - **insert**